rnapier/virtual-conf-howto/index.md

 ## My setup

-My setup may not be the same as your, so not everything here may work for you.
+My setup may not be the same as yours, so not everything here may work for you.
 Mostly I'm going to document how I do it, and you can take from it what works.

 Quick summary: